pypa/packaging.python.org/source/guides/package-development.rst

-* Unlike the tests ``non-src`` case (both ``separate`` and ``included``), one cannot accidentally run tests with the local package instead of the installed one. environment
+* Unlike the tests ``non-src`` case (both ``separate`` and ``included``), one cannot accidentally run tests with the local package instead of the installed one in an environment

 Cons:

-* One can't import the package without installing it into an environment (what can do it by setting ``PYTHONPATH`` which is not as simple as importing the package directly).
+* One cannot import the package without installing it into an environment using `pip install -e .` (one can do it by setting ``PYTHONPATH`` which is not as simple as importing the package directly).
 That means that one will have an environment with a development version of the package, causing possible issues down the road when the environment is used for another purpose.

 Notes
 =====